 - where(source_account==target_account)groupby(action, source_user))

-To save a query for future use, use the Save button to the right of the query bar.
+To save a query for future use, click the ellipsis next to the Run button and select Save Query.

 See Log Search for more information.